Anskiy/jetsoftime/README.md

 If on commandline mode, either enter the location of the ROM or drag and drop it into the window.
 Follow the onscreen instructions afterwards.

+Lastly, if you're having trouble running the executable, you can try using the online seed generator.

 --CREDITS--

-Designers: Anskiy, Abyssonym
+Designers: Anskiy, Abyssonym, Pseudoarc, Anguirel

-Developers: Anskiy, Abyssonym, Myself086, Anguirel
+Developers: Anskiy, Abyssonym, Myself086, Anguirel, FutureForce14, gameboyf9, Psuedoarc

-Technical Assistance: Mauron, Myself086, Lagolunatic
+Technical Assistance: Mauron, Myself086, Lagolunatic, Psuedoarc

-Notable Testers: Muppetsinspace, MisterLichTV, TheBigSalarius, proccy, boozewizard
+Notable Testers: Muppetsinspace, MisterLichTV, TheBigSalarius, proccy, boozewizard, Korenth, Taco Hero, silverneo, many others(Sorry if I forgot your name!)

 Guides: MisterLichTV, TrintonGL